 Anti-slip slats shall be fastened horizontally at intervals between twelve inches and fifteen inches (12 in. and 15 in.) measured centre-to-centre.
-Slats shall be 1⁄4" high (3/8" when used with rubber) and a maximum of one and one-half inches (1 1⁄2 in.) wide with rounded edges.
+Slats shall be 1⁄2" high (3/8" when used with rubber) and a maximum of one and one-half inches (11⁄2 in.) wide with rounded edges.
 No slat shall be attached within four inches (4 in.) of the top line of any contact zone.
-Anti-slip slats are optional on rubberized A-frames.
+As all a-frames are required to have a rubberized surface, anti-slip slats are optional.

-The bottom forty-two inches (42 in.) of both panels shall be designated as the contact zones and shall be painted yellow.
+The bottom forty-two inches (42 in.) of both panels shall be designated as the contact zones and shall be coloured yellow.
 The remainder of the A-frame may be any other colour or combination of colours, as long as there is a clear and obvious contrast with the contact zone.